Sylvester (singer): Legacy

 In his will, Sylvester had declared that royalties from the future sale of this music be devoted to two HIV/AIDS charities, Project Open Hand and the AIDS Emergency Fund.
 Although Sylvester died deeply in debt as a result of taking advances on his royalties, by the early 1990s this debt had been paid off, and a balance had begun to build up.
 Roger Gross, the attorney to Sylvester's manager and the openly gay lawyer who helped him draw up his will, petitioned the probate court to designate the charities as the beneficiaries of Sylvester's will.
 The proceeds of $140,000 in accrued royalties were split between the two groups, and they will continue to be paid the royalties in the future.

-On September 19, 2005, Sylvester was one of three artists inducted into the Dance Music Hall of Fame, alongside Chic and Gloria Gaynor.
+In September 2005, Sylvester was one of three artists inducted into the Dance Music Hall of Fame, alongside Chic and Gloria Gaynor.
 In December 2016, Billboard magazine ranked him as the 59th most successful dance artist of all-time.
 In 2023, Rolling Stone ranked Sylvester at number 169 on its list of the 200 Greatest Singers of All Time.

 In 2019, "You Make Me Feel (Mighty Real)" was selected by the Library of Congress for preservation in the National Recording Registry for being "culturally, historically, or aesthetically significant".
+In 2026, the same song was included in Esquires "25 Most American Songs of All Time".